timchan0/localuf/README.md

 * bitflipped edges are thick red; else, thin black
 * boundary nodes are blue; defects red; else, green

-Next, compute the syndrome, feed it into Astris, and visualise the decoding:
+Next, compute the syndrome, feed it into Macar, and visualise the decoding:

 ```python
 luf = localuf.decoders.LUF(sf)